krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Use a small amount of labeled data and a large amount of unlabeled data to train systems
 - the partially trained algorithm itself labels the unlabeled data
 - model is then re-trained on the resulting data mix without being explicitly programmed
+- Semi-supervised learning is a type of machine learning that combines a small amount of labeled data with a large amount of unlabeled data during training.
+It lies between supervised and unsupervised learning.
+- Use it when:
+  - Labeling data is expensive or time-consuming (e.g., medical images, legal documents).
+  - Unlabeled data is abundant and easy to collect (e.g., website text, sensor data).

 #### Self-Supervised Learning